sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 * The size of your `node_modules` tree over time (or `vendor`, etc.).
 * The amount of time you've personally spent decommissioning systems vs. creating them.
 If it's not at least a 5-to-1 ratio, you're probably part of the problem&mdash;along with everyone else, no worries.
 * We ran a [survey of devs](https://info.sourcegraph.com/hubfs/CTA%20assets/sourcegraph-big-code-survey-report.pdf) where 51% said their company's codebase had grown 100x over the last 10 years.
 The kind of person who's skeptical of that number (I'm with you, it does seem high) is probably the kind of person who agrees with the overall point.
 (Speak up if not!)

-{/* In theory, a bigger codebase isn't necessarily a more complex codebase.
-You can just tend to your little, perfectly encapsulated corner of the codebase.
-No matter how big the overall codebase got, your life stays the same.
-But we all know it never works out this way. */}

 What allows this rapid increase in software complexity (and, I hope/believe in most cases, a corresponding increase in software quality and features)?
 Why doesn't the increasing complexity of the system prevent all progress?
 Because dev tools are getting better *very* quickly and cancelling out some of the complexity increase so that our human brains can still get by.